ckeditor/ckeditor4/tests/plugins/pastefromword/manual/pasteimagessafari.md

 1. Open [attached Word document](_assets/Image_safari.docx).
 1. Copy entire content of created document.
 1. Paste content in editor.
-1. Check src of pasted image by switching to source mode.
+1. Check `[src]` attribute of pasted image by switching to source mode.

 **Expected:** Image is pasted and transformed into base64.